History of the Diocese

 In 1682, French explorer Rene-Robert Cavelier, Sieur de La Salle claimed the territory for a Catholic king, Louis XIV of France.
 A La Salle lieutenant, Italian-born Henri de Tonti, established Arkansas Post at the mouth of the Arkansas River but scrapped plans for a Jesuit chapel and mission house after battles with the Indians.

 After the United States acquired the Arkansas territory in the Louisiana Purchase of 1803, newcomers arrived from Europe, Africa and older Southern states.
 Most were Protestant.
-Father Ennemond Dupuy, who built the first Catholic Church near present-day Pine Bluff in 1834, was the only priest living in Arkansas upon statehood in 1836.
-In 1838, the Sisters of Loretto opened the first Catholic school along the Arkansas River, downstream from Pine Bluff.
-Five years later, Rome turned its eye to Arkansas.
+Father Ennemond Dupuy built a new St. Mary Church along the Arkansas River, downstream from Pine Bluff, in 1832.
+He was the only priest living in Arkansas upon statehood in 1836.
+The Sisters of Loretto opened St. Mary's Academy, the first Catholic school in Arkansas, at the parish in 1838.
+Because of continual problems with flooding, St. Mary Church was moved to its present location in Plum Bayou in 1869.

 The first Cathedral of St. Andrew, at 2nd and Center streets in Little Rock, was consecrated in November 1846.